Top 25 Reasons to Meet in Raleigh, N.C.

 Raleigh has seen more growth in the last 10 years than many cities see in decades.
 The population has grown, there’s a construction boom and a lot of great ideas are taking shape and becoming reality.
 It’s a great time to ride the Raleigh wave.
 Check out some new developments, here.

 Around here we call them passionate minds–residents who have a dream for a product or a facility or program and have found Raleigh to be a conducive place to make those dreams real.
 Take Vansana and Vanvisa Nolintha, for example.
 The brother and sister's new brewery, bookstore, flower shop and dim sum restaurant Brewery Bhavana, co-founded by head brewer Patrick Woodson, was just named on Bon Appétit's Hot 10: America's Best New Restaurants 2017 list.
 They are just one example of the Raleigh “mindset;” if you can dream it, you can make it happen here.

 Given its location in the midst of the one of the richest brain trusts in the country and surrounded by stellar academic institutions and the Research Triangle Park, there are many bright minds in the area to whom we can introduce you to support your event.

 Visit Raleigh has created a directory of local service providers who can help you with what you need for your event.
 These are professionals with whom we have worked before, and we can vouch for their reliability.

 It’s cliché, but it is true.
 People in the South, Raleigh included, are some of the kindest, warmest and most helpful people anywhere.
 No matter who you are, you will find kindness abounds here.

-Speaking of kind and helpful people, the Sales and Services staff at the CVB loves to help meeting planners pull their events together and make them as easy and effective as they can possibly be.
+Speaking of kind and helpful people, the Sales and Services staff at Visit Raleigh loves to help meeting planners pull their events together and make them as easy and effective as they can possibly be.
 We also love helping attendees get the most from their experience here.